MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-models-tsuzumi.md

 1. Review your selections and proceed to train your model.

 Once your model is fine-tuned, you can deploy the model and can use it in your own application, in the playground, or in prompt flow.
-For more information, see [How to deploy Tsuzumi large language models with Azure AI Studio](./deploy-models-tsuzumi.md).
+For more information, see [How to deploy tsuzumi large language models with Azure AI Studio](./deploy-models-tsuzumi.md).

 ## Cleaning up your fine-tuned models